Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 If you cross the border and enter Tajikistan on a single entry visa, you can’t go back to a lower altitude in Kyrgyzstan.
 Your visa won’t be valid for a second entry in Tajikistan so you can either return and miss driving the Pamir Highway, or continue your journey in discomfort.

-We met travellers in Karakul, the first Tajik settlement after the border, who have entered Tajikistan earlier that day, and had excruciating headaches.
+We met travelers in Karakul, the first Tajik settlement after the border, who had entered Tajikistan earlier that day and had excruciating headaches.

 None of us had major health issues as we started our journey in the Tajik capital Dushanbe.
 We slowly ascended and our bodies got used to the high elevation.